codio/site/source/docs/content/authoring/page-edit/imvid.html.md

 class_name: docs
 full_width: true
 ---
-You can insert Audio, Images and Videos.
+You can insert Audio, Images and Videos into a page.

 ## Audio
 You can insert and play audio files within your project.

-On the page(s) you wish to play Audio, go to the **Settings** area where you can define the Source audio file along with any actions you may wish to occur at specific stages during the duration of the audio file playing.
+On the page you wish to play Audio, go to the **Settings** area where you can define the source audio file along with any actions the should be triggered at specific times during playback.

 <img alt="authtoken" src="/img/docs/guides/media.png" class="simple"/>

-- **Source Name** - select the source file either from .guides/media folder if already uploaded to the project or upload directly from your PC where it will then be stored in the .guides/media folder
+- **Source Name** - select the source file either from `.guides/media` folder if already uploaded to the project or upload directly from your PC where it will then be stored in the `.guides/media` folder.
-- **Add Action** - where you can add actions to occur as the media plays:
+- **Add Action** - specifies actions that are triggeted at specific times during playback.
+The following options are available.

   Open file
   Close file
   Open Terminal
   Close Terminal
   Run command
   Highlight
   Close all tabs
   Pause

 ## Images